-- About four times a year, the CFPB issues a report summarizing its supervisory observations. - The Fall 2015 Supervisory Highlights addressed furnishing activities.
-Specifically, examiners observed furnishers failed to: - establish and implement reasonable written policies and procedures regarding the accuracy and integrity of information reported to CRAs; - periodically review and update policies and procedures; - notify consumers of results of investigations of direct disputes; - distinguish FCRA disputes from other communications and monitor and track direct disputes; and - properly train employees who oversee furnishing.
+- About four times a year, the CFPB issues a report summarizing its supervisory observations. - Almost every issue has addressed furnishing activities.
+For example, examiners observed that furnishers have failed to: - establish and implement reasonable written policies and procedures regarding the accuracy and integrity of information reported to CRAs; - periodically review and update policies and procedures; - notify consumers of results of investigations of direct disputes; - distinguish FCRA disputes from other communications and to monitor and track direct disputes; and - properly train employees who oversee furnishing. - In winter 2017, CFPB issued a Consumer Reporting Special Edition of its Supervisory Highlights summarizing observations at both CRAs and furnishers.